 In spite of everyone’s best efforts nobody managed to save him.

-Alfredino died in a well in the most tragic, heart-wrenching circumstances, and that in my opinion is a terrible example that Taleb picked to make his otherwise valid point.
+Alfredino died in a well in the most tragic, heart-wrenching circumstances.
+And that, in my opinion, makes it a terrible example Taleb picked to make his otherwise valid point.

-As I type these words I’m still needing to emotionally state shift from that Alfredino Rampi story which always makes me highly emotional.
+As I type these words I’m still needing to emotionally state shift from that Alfredino Rampi story which always affects me deeply to think of.